GCSD schools will have eLearning on Monday

 GEORGETOWN COUNTY, S.C.
-(WCBD) – The Georgetown County School District (GCSD) has reported that its schools will have eLearning on Monday due to flooding and debris from the nor’easter.
+(WCBD) – The Georgetown County School District (GCSD) will have an eLearning day on Monday due to flooding and debris from a nor’easter that swept the South Carolina coast throughout the day on Sunday.

+Officials with the district said all schools and facilities will be closed on Monday, Dec.
+18.

+GCSD is an approved eLearning district and Monday will not need to be made up.

 GCSD says they expect to return to normal operations on Tuesday, Dec 19.